Zachary-Pearce/Pomegranate/README.md

 build on it brick by brick with a real practical example.

 # Welcome
 First of all, welcome to Pomegranate.
 I reccomend that you start familiarising yourself with the wiki which will be your main source of information about the project as well as holding various lessons for you to follow.
-I would start by reading the following:
+I would reccomend you start by reading the following:
 - Link 1 (Pomegranate's mission, and how it seeks to achieve it)
 - Link 2 (architecture details; instruction set, base architecture)
 - Link 3 (configuring Pomegranate)